shred/maestix/README.md

 * 16 realtime audio effects, custom realtime effects are possible.
 * Channel Status Bits and User Data Bits can be individually set.
 * Very easy to use.
 No hardware knowledge about MaestroPro is required.
-* VMM compatible, no hacks, no muforce, mungwall, and patchwork hits.
+* VMM compatible, no hacks, no muforce, no mungwall, and no patchwork hits.
 * Requires 68020 or higher.
 68060 and DraCo compatible.
 * GPL licensed, open source.
 * Source Code is available at [GitHub](https://github.com/shred/maestix).